Here is another article I wrote some years ago. This formed the basis for the concept of the Current Initiative in “Do It Tomorrow”.

 It’s exactly the same in your life or business.
 Get one project up and running properly before you take on the next.
 That is far the best way to move forward.

 Reading this article won’t make the slightest bit of difference to your life unless you do something about it.
 What you need to do now is to decide on one project which you are going to do first thing tomorrow and every day thereafter until it is fully up and running.
-If you want to reinforce your decision, why not make a commitment in the Comments and make a note to report back in a few weeks to tell us how you got on!
+If you want to reinforce your decision, feel free to e-mail me ( email@example.com ) to tell me what it is, and I will e-mail you in two weeks time to ask how you got on!